–

 9. Broccoli Side Shoots – 3-5 specimens

-10. Cabbage – 1 head, loose outer leaves to removed
+10. Cabbage – 1 head, loose outer leaves to be removed

 11. Carrots – not over 10 cm.
 (4”) 3 roots